Sam Hornby: Colchester United

 Having featured nine times for Bradford during the first half of the campaign, he joined League Two rivals Colchester United on loan until the end of the 2021–22 season on 31 January 2022; "U's" manager Wayne Brown required goalkeeper cover following suspension to Shamal George, injury concerns with Dean Gerken and the inexperience of Ted Collins.
 He made a good impression at the Colchester Community Stadium, being named in the League Two Team of the Week for the final of his eight appearances, leading to speculation that he would be a summer transfer target.

 His loan spell was made into a permanent one on 28 June after an undisclosed fee was agreed; he signed a two-year contract with Colchester.
 He said that he was looking forward to battling with George for a first-team place in the 2022–23 campaign.
+However, he picked up an injury.
+He underwent surgery to repair a SLAP tear (Superior Labrum from Anterior to Posterior tear) and a partial tear of his rotation cuff in his shoulder, which saw him miss the second half of the campaign.
+Manager Matt Bloomfield signed Tom Smith on loan from Arsenal as cover in the January transfer window.